brand icon Apr202026

 Teachers’ absolute favorite gift of all is a sweet card from the student.
 Every single time.
 If you do nothing else this week, have your kid write something real and from the heart.
 That’s the one that gets framed.

 Think subscriptions, memberships, or anything she’ll use long after May.
-A meal delivery service like DoorDash or a monthly coffee club…something that extends the appreciation beyond one week.
+A meal delivery service like DoorDash or a monthly coffee club or (again) Urban Stems…something that extends the appreciation beyond one week.
 It’s a little more of an investment, but it’s the gift she’ll think about every single time it shows up.

 Teachers are humans who desperately need to decompress after a long week.
 My teacher friend specifically called out wine glasses with wine, nice lotion, insulated cups for the beach, or a nice candle or diffuser as gifts she genuinely loved.
 These aren’t teacher-themed gifts.
 They’re just good gifts for a person who deserves to relax.
 Lean into that.

-There’s something about a monogrammed gift that feels special and considered.
-It shows you put actual thought into it.
-My friend mentioned a monogrammed beach bag and towel, which I would recommend grabbing from Weezie, and monogrammed cards as some of her favorites.
+There’s something about a monogrammed gift that feels extra thoughtful.
+My friend mentioned a monogrammed beach bag and towel, which I would recommend grabbing from Weezie – I own multiple items from there and love it!
 A monogrammed tote or cosmetic bag, a set of stationery work too.
 It’s personal without requiring you to know every detail about her taste.

-If you’re looking for more ideas, my Teacher Christmas Gift guide has a ton of overlap with what teachers want year-round.
+If you’re looking for more ideas, see my Teacher Christmas Gift guide.

 Other Posts You Might Like: